w3f/polkadot-wiki/docs/learn/learn-staking.md

 puzzles to add blocks - a solution that has been criticized for the wastage of energy.
 For doing this work, miners are typically rewarded with tokens.

-In PoS networks like {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} the security of the network depends on the amount of capital locked on the chain: the more the capital locked, the lower the chance of an attack on the network, as the attacker needs to incur a heavy loss to orchestrate a successful attack (more on this later on).
+In PoS networks like Polkadot, the security of the network depends on the amount of capital locked on the chain: the more the capital locked, the lower the chance of an attack on the network, as the attacker needs to incur a heavy loss to orchestrate a successful attack (more on this later on).
 The process of locking tokens on the chain is called **staking**.

 Similar to the miners in PoW networks, PoS networks have **validators**, but they do not have to compete with each other to solve mathematical puzzles.
 They are instead pre-selected to produce the